KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [MMM-CyanideHappiness by werthdavid](https://github.com/werthdavid/MMM-CyanideHappiness)

 1. Issues are not enabled in the GitHub repository.
 So users cannot report bugs.
 Please enable issues in your repo.
-2. Typo: Found `<sup>2</sup>` in file `README.md`: Replace it with `²`.
-3. Deprecated: Found `require("request")` in file `node_helper.js`: Replace it with built-in fetch.
+2. Deprecated: Found `require("request")` in file `node_helper.js`: Replace it with built-in fetch.
-4. Recommendation: No ESLint configuration was found.
+3. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.
+4. Information: There are updates for 2 dependencie(s):
+   - cheerio  ^0.22.0  →   ^1.0.0
+   - request  ^2.88.0  →  ^2.88.2

 ### [MMM-CyberSecurityNews by gueguet](https://github.com/gueguet/MMM-CyberSecurityNews)